fbpx

 TRADE & EXPORT

 Indigenous entrepreneurs are making headway in global markets.
-Read CCAB’s research on Indigenous exporting.
+Read CCIB’s research on Indigenous exporting.

 PROCUREMENT

 Indigenous businesses have the capacity to support supply chains across all industries.
-CCAB research investigates corporate and federal Indigenous procurement practices and their impact on Indigenous business.
+CCIB research investigates corporate and federal Indigenous procurement practices and their impact on Indigenous business.

 INDUSTRY